rahimklaber/p2p_lending_xrp_cbdc/README.md

 I'm not sure about this, but you could potentially argue that the digital agreements can be seen as a contract, which could add a second layer of protection.

 Currently, a token is used to represent a CBDC.
 When the app launches, the CBDC token will be acquired from the xrpl dex.

+## Running the app

+You can run the app by opening the project in Android Studio and running it from there.

+I've only run the app on my phones for testing, so I can't be sure that the app will run on other phones.
+I recommend giving the app all permissions in the settings since I still need to add logic to ask for permissions.